Why it's not possible to zoom in published locator maps

 Here's a locator map that shows the intended use case.
 You see that it shows only a few markers and explains them well:

-That's not what our locator maps are meant to be used for.
+That's not what locator maps are meant for.
 This kind of interaction would distract readers from the actual thing you're trying to communicate, we're afraid.

 The symbol map as an alternative